multitudes/oldmultitudes.github.io/_posts/2019-04-09-Integrating Apps and Content with AR Quick Look.markdown

 It also means it can apply ambient lighting conditions to the shadow as the lighting changes around you.
 Because of this, don't bake a contact shadow into the models you provide.
 If you do, you'll end up with two shadows.

+Note also that the first frame of any animation is used to create the shadow for a model, and sometimes this means it's important to choose the right first frame.

+The model's appearance:
+AR Quick Look uses a Physically Based Rendering, or PBR shader, and this gives us six things that we can modify about our model's appearance to make it feel more real in the world.

+- Albedo (base color).
+This is the base color of the model, its underlying color.
+- Metallic (conductor or insulator).
+It is indicating which parts of the model are metallic.
+This changes whether they are a conductor or an insulator, which changes how they interact with the physics of light in the real world.
+- Roughness (rough or shiny).
+We could also specify which parts of our model are rough or shiny by providing a roughness texture.
+- Normal (surface details).
+We can add in a `normal map`.
+This creates the illusion of depth and variances within the surfaces, the model's surface, without changing the underlying mesh.
+- Ambient occlusion (internal shadows) We can add an ambient occlusion texture to specify where the model casts shadows on itself in the crevices and nooks and crannies of the model.
+- Emissive (emits light).
+And if our model emits lights, we can provide an emissive texture for things like a TV screen or a computer monitor.